 16335 El Camino Real, Houston

 The month of October means pumpkins are coming to Clear Lake United Methodist Church, as well as lots of other fun fall activities.
-Not only will you have a plethora of pumpkins to choose from, but October also brings a sunset screening of a family-friendly Halloween movie, complete with popcorn and lemonade (just bring chairs or blankets for sitting!), and the church's annual Fall Festival.
-Dates for the Movie in the Patch and Fall Festival TBD.
-The patch is open daily starting October 9th and running through the 31st from 9:30 a.m. to 7:30 p.m.
+Not only will you have a plethora of pumpkins to choose from, but some of the best pumpkins in the area can be found at this local spot.
 Proceeds from pumpkin sales benefit both the church and other community programs.
+The patch is open daily starting October 12-31.
+Entry is FREE.
+The patch will be open Monday-Saturday 9:30 a.m. to 7:30 p.m. and Sundays 12:30 p.m. to 7:30 p.m.

 6200 Hermann Park Drive, Houston

 What better way to take advantage of pumpkin patch festivities than by heading out to Zoo Boo at The Houston Zoo?
 Dress your kids up in their Halloween costumes and take them over to the Fiesta Mart Pumpkin Patch to pick out a pumpkin for decorating.
 After, be sure to take advantage of all the other fun activities going on at the Zoo Boo!
 Zoo Boo begins Oct.
-13th and runs through the 29th; admission is included with your regular zoo ticket price.
+11 and runs weekends in October; admission is included with your regular zoo ticket price.

 Photo courtesy of Nature Discovery Center.